In-Store Shopping Vs. Online Shopping

 Returning Items

-On a poorly designed website, removing items from your shopping cart can be a pain.
-In some cases, customers must leave their page to remove an item from their shopping cart.
+Removing items from your shopping cart can be a pain on a poorly designed website.
+Sometimes, customers must leave their page to remove an item from their shopping cart.
 Shopping in stores eliminates this inconvenience because the shopper can physically remove the item.

 Personalized Experience

-A friendly and knowledgeable sales assistant, along with an up-close view of the products, gives a more personal shopping experience.
+A friendly and knowledgeable sales assistant and an up-close view of the products give a more personal shopping experience.
 This is especially common for local and specialized stores where you’ll probably speak with someone familiar with the products.
 Personal recommendations and expert advice can both be quite valuable.

 The Future of In-Store Shopping